July 28, 2025

 Coaching Corner

 Coaching Corner is a new feature that will appear from time to time in People & Properties.
-We are pleased that Eric Perdomo (2024), Property Manager at the Trails at Bartram Park has written this first article.
-Thanks, Eric!
+We are pleased that Eric Perdomo (2024), Property Manager at the Trails at Bartram Park has written another article.
+We really appreciate your thoughts, Eric!
 If you would like to submit an article for Coaching Corner, please send to me, Lee Harris, lharris@cohenesrey.com.

 By Eric Perdomo (2024), Property Manager, Trails at Bartram Park